Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

-Because we focus on the performance of BLP inner-loop algorithms, we measure the performance of each algorithm to solve for $\delta$ given parameter values $\theta_{nonlinear}$ (standard deviation of random coefficients $\theta_{i}$).
-I first construct a market share data based on the true nonlinear parameter values $\theta_{nonlinear}^{*}$ and true $\delta^{*}$.
-In the estimation process, analysts do not know the true nonlinear parameter values.
-To imitate the setting, I draw parameter values $\theta_{nonlinear}\sim U[0,2\theta_{nonlinear}^{*}]$, and measure the performance of each algorithm under the parameters.
-I repeat the process 50 times.
+We evaluate the performance of the BLP inner-loop algorithms in solving for $\delta$ given parameter values $\theta_{n}$ (standard deviation of random coefficients $\theta_{i}$).
+First, market share data are generated based on the true nonlinear parameter values $\theta_{n}^{*}$ and true $\delta^{*}$.
+As analysts lack knowledge of the true nonlinear parameter values during estimation process, we imitate the setting by drawing parameter values $\theta_{n}\sim U[0,2\theta_{n}^{*}]$, and measuring the performance of each algorithm under the parameters.
+This process is repeated 50 times.

-Here, we mainly focus on the number of function evaluations, rather than the CPU time.
-Though the CPU time represents the exact time required until the termination of the iterations, generally it largely depends on the syntax of each algorithm and characteristics of each programming language.
-In contrast, the number of function evaluation is not sensitive to the syntaxes and types of programming languages, and we mainly focus on the values.\footnote{In the case of the standard fixed-point iterations, Anderson acceleration, and the spectral algorithm, the number of function evaluations equals the number of iterations.
+Here, we mainly focus on the number of function evaluations, rather than CPU time.
+Although the CPU time indicates the exact duration required for iteration termination, generally it largely depends on the algorithm's syntax and the characteristics of each programming language.
+In contrast, the number of function evaluations remains unaffected by these factors as we focus on the values.\footnote{In the case of the standard fixed-point iterations, Anderson acceleration, and the spectral algorithm, the number of function evaluations equals the number of iterations.
 Regarding the SQUAREM algorithm, the number of function evaluations is roughly half of the number of iterations, and we focus on the number of function evaluations as the indicator. }